DFKI-AID/stepDP/readme.md

 - Grammar rules are chosen and merged based on the current set of active rules

+### KnowledgeBase
+- using persistance collections to provide a map and list based implementation for storing entities
+    - sync not necessary for reading
+    - entities won't change once a component request them
+- Ontology:
+    - Entity class
+      - supports arbitrary attributes
+      - persistent data structure / immutable (if the type of all used attribute is persistent)
+        - components can return Entities without thinking about concurrency
+        - easier to track changes like Add, Delete, Update (check)
+    - Schemes ensure that necessary properties are set
+      - each function / component has different requirements can thus define different schemes
+    - If multiple components write attributes of the same entity, they should use the **update** function.
+This avoids that changes of other components are overwritten
+- **TODO**: serialization for external access

 ## Project Overview
 The project is a multi-module maven project and consists of the three modules core, spring and example.